euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Within the `checkAccountStatus` callback, vaults should inspect the provided list of collaterals and determine whether or not they are acceptable.
 Vaults can limit themselves to a small set of collaterals, or can be more general-purpose and allow borrowing using any assets they can get prices for.
 Alternately, a vault could always fail, if it is only intended to be a collateral vault.

-Vaults have freedom to price all the assets according to their preference (both liability and recognized collaterals), without depending on potentially untrustworthy oracles.
+Vaults have the freedom to price all the assets according to their preference (both liability and accepted collaterals), without depending on potentially untrustworthy oracles.

 While it might be tempting for the controller to allow a broad range of collateral vaults to encourage borrowing, the controller vault creators must exercise caution when deciding which vaults to accept as collateral.
 A malicious or incorrectly coded vault could, among other things, misrepresent the amount of assets it holds, reject liquidations when a user is in violation, or fail to require account status checks when necessary.
 Therefore, vaults should limit allowed collaterals to a set of audited addresses known to be reliable, or verify the addresses in a registry or factory contract to ensure they were created by trustworthy, audited contracts.